brontosaurusrex/brontosaurusrex.github.io/postbang.md

     ls -lha
     cp -b .config/terminator/config ~/.config/terminator/

-Note: You will probably want to adjust the `size = 850, 400` part of the terminator config.
+- You will probably want to adjust the `size = 850, 400` part of the terminator config.

 and bash related (backup those first, if you will)